jeremykes/KeSelect/README.md

 ### Styling

-Included out of the box is both light and dark mode.
-The styles are pretty standard and can be customized using TailwindCSS.
+Included out of the box is both TailwindCSS light and dark theme.
+The styles are pretty standard and can be customized as necessary.

 ## License